startupjs/startupjs/README.md

 ## Introduction

-A full-stack framework which uses isomorphic web/native React frontend and NodeJS + MongoDB on the backend.
+A full-stack framework which uses isomorphic web/native React frontend and NodeJS + MongoDB backend.
 All data manipulations are done through the isomorphic *React-* and *NodeJS-* *integrated* collaborative real-time Model.

 StartupJS stack is built on top of the following libraries and technologies: